There are 2 special varieties of needle palm trees that can tolerate more than just below freezing temperatures but also quite used to snow.

 They are sometimes called the vegetable porcupine because of the sharp spines that can be over 6 inches long.

-They have beautiful darker green deeply segmented fan shape with a silver tone on their underside.
+They have beautiful darker green deeply segmented fan shape leaves with a silver tone on their underside.

 This needle palm gets a brown mass of fibers attached to the trunk that sometimes makes the sharp spines hard to see.